faenrandir/a_careful_examination/documents/five_key_facts/five_key_facts.md

 * [Recent LDS Scholar observations favoring a modern origin for the Book of Mormon]({{ "/lds-scholars-modern-origin-evidence/" | relative_url }})
 * [Book of Mormon parallels to 1800s thought]({{ "/bom-parallels-to-1800s-thought/" | relative_url }})

-## 3. Spiritual confirmations are common to members of many religions
+## 3. Spiritual confirmations common to members of many religions

 Members interpret spiritual experiences as a confirmation that their faith is true.
-But [these confirmations are common to members of many faiths](https://www.youtube.com/watch?v=UJMSU8Qj6Go) (e.g., Judaism, Catholicism, Seventh Day Adventist, Scientology, Islam, and Divine Truth), many of which hold central tenets that flatly contradict core LDS doctrines.
+But [these confirmations appear to be at least somewhat common to members of many faiths](https://www.youtube.com/watch?v=UJMSU8Qj6Go) (e.g., Judaism, Catholicism, Seventh Day Adventist, Scientology, Islam, and Divine Truth), many of which hold central tenets that appear to contradict core LDS doctrines.

 **More**: